From Grid Strain to Smart Gain

 – Security Cameras & Detection Systems: Built-in surveillance capabilities improve public safety and assist law enforcement.

-– Communication & Connectivity: SolPol poles can be equipped with various wireless technology, such as 5G small cells, Wi-Fi hotspots, and IoT sensor networks to enhance citywide digital infrastructure.
+– Communication & Connectivity: Agamine Solar poles can be equipped with various wireless technologies, such as 5G small cells, Wi-Fi hotspots, and IoT sensor networks to enhance citywide digital infrastructure.

-– Environmental Monitoring: Although, currently under development, we are considering air quality, temperature, and gunshot detection sensors provide valuable urban data and response systems.
+– Environmental Monitoring: Although currently under development, we are considering air quality, temperature, and gunshot detection sensors that provide valuable urban data and response systems.

-By integrating these technologies, cities can leverage SolPol as a foundation for Smart City expansion, modernizing infrastructure while optimizing costs and sustainability.
+By integrating these technologies, cities can leverage Agamine Solar as a foundation for Smart City expansion, modernizing infrastructure while optimizing costs and sustainability.

 Streetlights as a Cost Factor in City Budgets